tanius/openscad-models/README.md

 * **Avoiding z-fighting.** For difference() by making the cutout larger, and avoid z-fighting for union() by making the parts overlap.
 Use the variable "nothing=0.01" for that (see below).
 Since union() z-fighting does not hide anything in preview mode and generates no errors when rendering, it is also ok to just hide these z-fighting artifacts visually by giving parts the same color.

 * **Angles for printability.** Measure angles against vertical when discussing printability.
 Because the 45° rule for overhangs does so ("angles must be ≤45° to be printable on FDM printers").

-## 4. Todo List

-* Create a version that can be used with the Thingiverse customizer, by embedding `revolve2.scad` into the main design file.
-* Generate the documentation in HTML format using Doxygen.
-Since OpenSCAD is quite similar to C syntax, this should be possible relatively easily.
-* All todo items found in the code, marked with `@todo`.